getreu/tp-note/docs/source/tpnote--manpage.md

     of new note files.
 In order to activate the appropriate markup renderer make sure, that the value given here is listed in '`filename.extensions`'.

+TPNOTE_SCHEME

+>   If set, this variable takes precedence over the configuration file
+    variable '`arg_default.scheme`', which defines the scheme used when creating new note file.

 TPNOTE\_USER, LOGNAME, USER, USERNAME